 - Imprisonment, which is of two descriptions, namely:

 (I) Rigorous, that is, with hard labour;

 - Forfeiture of property.

-As per section 53 of the Indian Penal Code, there are five types of punishments that a court may provide to a person convicted for a crime.
+As per section 53 of the Indian Penal Code, there are five types of punishments that a court may provide to a person convicted of a crime.
 These are death, imprisonment for life, simple and rigorous imprisonment, forfeiture of property and fine.
-And, section 73 provides for another type of punishment, that is solitary confinement.
-Let us learn about all in detail.
+And section 73 provides for another type of punishment, that is solitary confinement.
+Let us learn about all these in detail.